// How to · 2026

 ArtDrop if...

-You are an artist with a real catalog, Shopify is your storefront, and the writing is the part you dread.
-One drop creates the products and the listings, across Printify, Gelato, and Printful at once.
+You are an artist with a real catalog, Shopify is your store, and the writing is the part you dread.
+One drop can create products across Printify, Gelato, and Printful, then publish Shopify listings through supported Printify and Gelato connections.

 // recap